-I'll never forget driving into the town centre of Bergen, Norway for the first time.
-Colourful buildings, old world architecture and the mountainous backdrop all contributed equally to that tingling of wanderlust that nipped at my consciousness.
+Colorful buildings, old-world architecture and the mountainous backdrop all contributed equally to that tingling of wanderlust that nipped at my consciousness.

-I had never heard of this town before and little did I know that it would become one of my favourite in Scandinavia.
+I had never heard of this town before and little did I know that it would become one of my favourite cities in Scandinavia.

-Things to do in Bergen
+Things to do in Bergen Norway

-Staying on the wharf we had a perfect view of the colourful buildings of Bryggen, the old town that is now a protected World Heritage Site.
-We were walking distance from everywhere in the city.
+Staying on The Clarion Hotel wharf we had a perfect view of the colorful wooden houses of Bryggen, the old town that is now protected and designated a Unesco World Heritage Site.

-Our time here was filled with so many memorable moments and we commented on how we could spend so much more time in this delightful town.
+Our time here was filled with so many memorable moments and we commented on how we could spend so much more time in this delightful Norwegian town.

-But we did manage to see a lot in a short time and here are our favourite moments from our first few days in Scandinavia.
+But we did manage to see a lot in a short time and here are our favorite moments from our first few days in Scandinavia.

 It's a rite of passage for residents to hike all seven summits in one day, but visitors can summit two mountains with ease.

-#1 Urliken Cable Car
+1. Urliken Cable Car

 It was a sunny day when we arrived and since it was late in the season, we made a point of making the most of the good weather.

 We had heard that sunset up Ulriken Mountain was the best place to see the city, so we made our way to the cable car for incredible panoramic views of Bergen.

-I'm not going to lie, I felt a little lazy seeing all the beautiful people hiking up the path and then doing pull ups and hand stands on the outdoor jungle gyms.
-Everyone was so active and healthy.
+I'm not going to lie, I felt a little lazy seeing all the beautiful people hiking up the path and then doing pull-ups and handstands on the outdoor jungle gyms.

 We were told that we could hike all the way to the funicular closer to the city in a few short hours.

-As the final zipliners finished their rides and the last of the paragliders soared overhead, we took in the splendid view, feeling grateful to beginning our trip in spectacular fashion.
+As the final zipliners finished their rides and the last of the paragliders soared overhead, we took in the splendid view, feeling grateful to begin our trip in spectacular fashion.

 **Note: Norway is not cheap and basically a bus and cable car ticket costs about $32 USD pp**